 Computing is a major contributor to the teaching of English.
-Through the development of keyboard skills and the use of computers to word process and present their work.
-Children learn how to edit and revise text, to develop their writing skills by communicating with people over the Internet, and they are able to join in discussions with other children throughout the world through the medium of video conferencing and skype.
-They learn how to improve the presentation of their work by using desk-top publishing software and Power Point presentations.
+Through the development of keyboard skills and the use of computers to word process, children learn:

+- how to edit and revise text,

+- to develop their writing skills,

+- how to improve the presentation of their work by using desk-top publishing software and PowerPoint presentations.